chinmaynema/chinmaynema.github.io/_posts/2021-03-11-Kasol-Chalal-Tosh.md

 	- Whenever I travel solo, I prefer not to book a hotel beforehand so that I can explore the area first and find the most suited one
 	- Pink Floyd Cafe is one of the most popular hotels in Tosh, located in the main tourist area, just above the local houses.
 They have a trippy cafe with good food and vibe
 	- I spent the evening at the cafe, reading Mindset by Dr. Carol Dweck, taking in the splendid valley view and the cafe vibes
-	- One amazing thing about Tosh was that everyone instantly becomes a friend!
-All the travellers come with an open mind and heart and gel together
+	- One amazing thing about Tosh was that everyone instantly became a friend - fellow guests and even the hotel staff!

 <p align="center">
 <img src="Tosh/IMG_20210511_190922_975.jpg" width="49.4%" alt="Pink Floyd Cafe, Tosh"> <img src="Tosh/IMG_20210511_190923_038.jpg" width="49.4%" alt="Pink Floyd Cafe, Tosh">